Near--extremal gravitational collapse in 4+1 dimensions: Schwarzschild--de--Sitter space: Characteristic gluing

 For a fixed value of $\Lambda$ which defines the de-Sitter patch in the gluing procedure we consider the ansatz (\ref{ansatsB}) of the form \be B=v^2(1-v)^2(1+\alpha v^2). \ee The parameter $\alpha=\alpha(m)$ depends on the mass of the SdS patch which in turn determines the black--hole radius $r_s$ given by (\ref{rsrc}) at $(u=0, v=1)$.
 For a given $m$ we specified $\alpha$ by a shooting argument requiring

 We find that $\alpha$ varies very slowly with $m$.
 For $\Lambda=0.1$ a few values are

-with the final pair corresponding the the extremal SdS parameters.
+with the final pair corresponding to the extremal SdS parameters.
 For all subextremal configurations we find that $r>0$ and $r_u<0$ on $v\in[0, 1]$ and $u=0$.
 These conditions are necessary for the metric to remain non--degenerate and without an anti--trapped surface.
-In the extremal case we require $r_u(0, 1)=0$ but instead find a negative value.
-Therefore the $C^1$ gluing to extreme SdS is not possible within this restricted ansatz.
-A modification involving two constants $(\alpha_1, \alpha_2)$
+A modification involving two constants $(\alpha_1, \alpha_2)$ \be B=v^2(1-v)^2(1+\alpha_1 v+\alpha_2 v^2) \ee combined with the Broyden method leads to a $C^2$ solution with $B_u$ and $B_{uu}$ vanishing at $(0, 1)$.
+In the extremal case $m=15$ we find $\alpha_1=-2.89671$, $\alpha_2=1.63196$.
+(See Fig.\ \ref{fig:C2rru})